fanbox vs Bito

 Three-panel layout: file browser, live diff, terminal

-Live diff viewer highlighting code changes in real time
+Live diff viewer highlighting real-time code changes

 WebGL-accelerated xterm 6.0.0 terminal emulator

-Toggleable WebGL rendering switch (Settings panel)
+Toggleable WebGL rendering switch with DOM fallback

-CJK character rendering fix via xterm 6.0 upgrade
+CJK character rendering via xterm 6.0 upgrade

 Skin/theme switching preserves terminal state

-Live knowledge graph from code, commits, issues, and docs
+Live knowledge graph from code, commits, issues, docs

-Technical design document generation grounded in service topology
+Technical design document generation

-Auto-scoping epics into Jira/Linear stories with effort estimates
+Auto-scoping epics into Jira stories

-AI code reviews with cross-repo impact analysis
+AI code reviews with cross-repo impact analysis (Enterprise)

-Create Jira tickets and merge requests from Slack
+Slack integration for creating Jira tickets and merge requests

 On-prem or cloud deployment

-SOC 2 Type II certified
+SOC 2 Type II certification

 Integrations